 So, there you have it.
 Whatever your niche, there are tons of digital products you can sell online.
 And that means, there’s lots of opportunity for you to earn a great passive income.

 As a creator, the digital product game is your oyster.
-So, get out there and create your first digital product — and watch the sales roll in.
+So, get out there and create your first digital product.
+And while you’re at it, why not use The Leap?

 FAQ